 The way teachers talk to students, the manner in which they interact is crucial to both successful learning and teaching.
 Perhaps the most important point that determines how successfully students will learn is the way instructions are formulated and sometimes it is this point which distinguishes good teachers from bad ones.
-It is important, therefore, that teachers directions relating to academic activity and behaviour are clear, precise and effective.
+It is important, therefore, that teachers directions relating to academic activity and behavior are clear, precise and effective.
 It goes without saying that the best activity in the world will turn into a disappointing failure if students don’t understand the instructions.

 Failure to get instructions through

 Amazingly, while some students may remain focused on tasks, others may appear to be distracted or confused.
 That’s why, if directions or instructions are not effectively and clearly formulated, there will be a number of students who will simply not have assimilated what is to be done or have only caught part of the information.
-Any failure to hear or understand teachers directions will undoubtedly result in many unwanted behaviour:
+Any failure to hear or understand teachers directions will undoubtedly result in many unwanted behavior:

 - Failure to do the tasks.